nikos/springboot-marklogic-sample/README.md

 ## Goal

-Build a simple (thin) web application with [Spring Boot](http://projects.spring.io/spring-boot/) to demonstrate how to access domain-specific data (for the purpose of this demo: products) from MarkLogic via its Java API.
+Build a simple (thin) web application with [Spring Boot](http://projects.spring.io/spring-boot/) to demonstrate how to access domain-specific data (for the purpose of this sample: products) from MarkLogic via its Java API.
 According to [Pivotals web site](https://spring.io/blog/2013/08/06/spring-boot-simplifying-spring-for-everyone)
 > Spring Boot aims to make it easy to create Spring-powered, production-grade applications and services with minimum fuss.